-11.16 Any such release would be conditional upon the first and all subsequent occupiers being first time buyers who are already village residents or their children, village residents living in unsuitable accommodation, dependents of village residents, people whose work is based in the village, or people with local connections who have been forced to move away from the village due to a lack of affordable or suitable housing.
+11.17 Any such release would be conditional upon the first and all subsequent occupiers being first time buyers who are already village residents or their children, village residents living in unsuitable accommodation, dependents of village residents, people whose work is based in the village, or people with local connections who have been forced to move away from the village due to a lack of affordable or suitable housing.

-11.17 Provision for some new village housing is made through other policies.
+11.18 Provision for some new village housing is made through other policies.
 Proposals on exception sites which include market housing or low cost housing will only be permitted where they form a small element of the scheme and it would provide significant additional affordable housing to meet local needs.

-11.18 Any consent will be subject to a legal agreement to ensure the housing is available to meet local needs in the long term.
+11.19 Any consent will be subject to a legal agreement to ensure the housing is available to meet local needs in the long term.

-Policy HO16 - Rural Housing Need and Exception Sites
+Policy HO18 - Rural Housing Need

-Planning permission will be granted for affordable housing development adjacent to rural settlements that:
+Planning permission will only be granted for affordable housing development adjacent to the confines of a rural settlement provided all the following criteria are met: